mathieu-benoit/istio-gatekeeper-demos/docs/demos/demo-config-sync.md

 Visit the Online Boutique website from your browser, you should receive the error: `RBAC: access denied` which confirms that the default deny `AuthorizationPolicy` applies to the entire mesh.

-Fix this issue by deploying more granular `AuthorizationPolicy` resources in both the Ingress Gateway and the Online Boutique namespaces:
+Fix this issue by deploying more granular `AuthorizationPolicies` in both the Ingress Gateway and the Online Boutique namespaces:
 ```bash
 kubectl apply \
     -f istio-ingressgateway/authorizationpolicy.yaml